 Capital assets, which include property, plant, and equipment are reported in the financial statements.
 Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 (for improvements to land and structures and equipment) and have an estimated useful life in excess of two years.
 Structures with an initial cost of \$100,000 are considered capital assets.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at estimated fair market value at the date of donation.
+Donated capital assets are recorded at acquisition value at the date of donation in accordance with GASB Statement No. 72.